-- (1) The Council comprises a chairperson and not fewer than three, or more than six, other members, each appointed by the Minister. - (2) The members of the Council, when viewed collectively, must comprise sufficient suitably qualified persons with experience in law, economics, accounting and the transportation industry. - (3) A person may not be appointed, or continue to serve, as a member of the Council if that person is subject to any disqualification that would apply to a member of the Board, as set out in section 30(2).
+- (3) The members of the Council, when viewed collectively, must comprise sufficient suitably qualified persons with experience in law, economics, accounting and the transportation industry. - (4) A person may not be appointed, or continue to serve, as a member of the Council if that person is subject to any disqualification that would apply to a member of the Board, as set out in Section 29(2). - (5) Each member of the Council serves on a full-time or part-time basis, as determined by the Minister, in accordance with subsection (6). - (6) The Minister, having regard to the historical and reasonably anticipated workload of the Council- - (a) must determine, at the time each member is appointed, whether that member is to be full-time or part-time; and - (b) with the consent of a member at any time during the member's term of office, may change that member from part-time to full-time. - (7) Each member of the Council serves for a term of 4 years, subject to subsection (8). - (8) When the first appointments are made to the Council, or at any time there is a complete simultaneous turnover in the membership of the Council, the terms of Council members must be varied, so that some of the members are appointed to serve for 3 years, and the remainder for 4 years. - (9) A member of the Council may be re-appointed to one further term, subject to subsection (4). - (10) A member of the Council may resign by giving three months' notice in writing to the Minister, but the Minister may permit a member to resign with shorter notice. - (11) A member of the Council must inform the Minister in writing if that member, or a related or inter-related person acquires an interest that is, or is likely to become, an interest contemplated in Section 29(2)(b).

-- (4) Each member of the Council serves on a full-time or part-time basis, as determined by the Minister, in accordance with subsection (5). - (5) The Minister, having regard to the historical and reasonably anticipated workload of the Council- - (a) must determine, at the time each member is appointed, whether that member is to be full-time or part-time; and - (b) with the consent of a member at any time during the member's term of office, may change that member from part-time to full-time. - (6) Each member of the Council serves for a term of 4 years, subject to subsection (7). - (7) When the first appointments are made to the Council, or at any time there is a complete simultaneous turnover in the membership of the Council, the terms of Council members must be varied, so that some of the members are appointed to serve for 3 years, and the remainder for 4 years. - (8) A member of the Council may be re-appointed to one further term, subject to subsection (3). - (9) A member of the Council may resign by giving three months' notice in writing to the Minister, but the Minister may permit a member to resign with shorter notice. - (10) A member of the Council must promptly inform the Minister in writing if that member, or by a related or inter-related person acquires an interest that is, or is likely to become, an interest contemplated in section 30(2)(b). - (11) The Minister- - (a) must remove a member of the Council if the member ceases to qualify for that office in terms of subsection (3); and - (b) otherwise may remove a member from office only for- - (i) serious misconduct or dereliction of responsibilities;
+(12) The Minister-

-- (ii) permanent incapacity; or - (iii) contravening subsection (10) or section 46, or engaging in any other activity that may undermine the integrity of the Council. - (12) If a member of the Council ceases to hold office before the end of the member's term, the Minister may appoint another person to serve the remainder of the member's term of office
+- (a) must remove a member of the Council if the member ceases to qualify for that office in terms of subsection (4); and - (b) otherwise may remove a member from office only for- - (i) serious misconduct or dereliction of responsibilities; - (ii) permanent incapacity; or - (iii) contravening subsection (11) or Section 47, or engaging in any other activity that may undermine the integrity of the Council. - (13) If a member of the Council ceases to hold office before the end of the member's term, the Minister, after following the process contemplated in subsection (2), may appoint another person to serve the remainder of the member's term of office.

-45. Council functions and procedures
+46. Council functions and procedures